Turbosmart's eBoost2

 1. Set the SP Value

 The SP value determines the duty cycle the solenoid will operate at when the gate pressure is reached.
 This is a value between 0 – 99.
-The larger the value, the higher the duty cycle, the more air the solenoid will bleed off from signal to the wastegate, the more boost the turbocharger will produce.
+The larger the value, the higher the duty cycle, the more air the solenoid will bleed off from the signal to the wastegate, and the more boost the turbocharger will produce.

 Start the setup by increasing the SP value to 10.
 Bring the car onto boost and see what the maximum boost pressure is.
 Increase the values in increments of 10 until the boost achieved is close to the value desired.
-Then increase or decrease the SP value in small increments until the desired boost level is achieved.
+Then, increase or decrease the SP value in small increments until the desired boost level is achieved.

 2. Set the Gate Pressure